Romancia: Development

-The game is part of the Dragon Slayer series, that also includes Legacy of the Wizard, Xanadu, and Sorcerian.
+Romancia is part of the Dragon Slayer series, that also includes Legacy of the Wizard, Xanadu, and Sorcerian.
 Yuzo Koshiro contributed tracks to the game.

 Release

 The first release was in 1986 for the PC-8801, PC-9801, MSX, and Sharp X1 computers.
 A later Famicom version was published by Tokyo Shoseki and developed by Compile.

 An enhanced remake was released for Windows in 1999 by Unbalance.

-In 2014 the PC-88 version was released along with Sorcerian for the retro game distribution service EGG.
+In 2014, the PC-88 version was released along with Sorcerian for the retro game distribution service EGG.

 Reception

 Upon release, four reviewers from Famitsu gave it a score of 19/40.

-The game has become notable for being cute but highly difficult.
+Romancia has become notable for being cute but highly difficult.
 Subsequent reviewers complained about the lack of direction in the game given to the player and trial and error approach.
 There is no save function and the player may not be aware they have made a mistake.
 Starting over multiple times is required to advance in the game.